Maa Vindhyavasini Dhaam, Vindhyachal

 Vindhyachal Temple, also known as Maa Vindhyavasini Temple and Vindhyachal Dham, is a Hindu temple dedicated to the mother goddess Vindhyavasini, situated on the bank of river Ganga at Vindhyachal in Mirzapur district, Uttar Pradesh.
 It is one of the Shakti Pitha temples in India.

+The goddess is also known as Kajari (or Kajali) Devi, a name derived from her kohl-like complexion.
+On the occasion of Vindhyavasini Jayanti, the Kajari festival is organised in her honour.

 According to scriptures, Vindhyachal city is also believed to be the abode of Goddess Durga.
 Near this place, many temples dedicated to other deities can be found.
 Some of them are Ashtabhuji Devi Temple and Kali Khoh Temple.
 It is said that the goddess chose Vidhyanchal to stay after killing the demon Mahishasura.
 Thousands of devotees can be seen in the temples of Vidhyanchal and this number increases even more during the days of Navaratri.
 The whole city is decorated with lamps and flowers during this festival.